clairethao/SemesterProject/README.md

 Wampserver database setup:
-run wampserver64 and open phpmyadmin create the database, name it roofjumper
+run wampserver64 and open phpmyadmin, create the database, name it roofjumper

 create the scores table: